We earn commissions from brands listed on this site, which influences how listings are presented.

 Ashley Eneriz

-While the 2008 financial crisis has deteriorated Americans’ trust in banks to a record low, COVID-19 may actually be a turning point for the good.
+While the 2008 financial crisis has deteriorated Americans’ trust in banks to a record low, the last few years may have actually been a turning point for the good.

-With all of the financial confusion going around, customer trust in banks has actually risen.
+Despite the financial confusion present in the world, customer trust in banks has actually risen.
 Unlike the 2008 financial crisis, individuals don’t feel helpless or like their money and possessions are at risk.

 One survey even shows that 78% of consumers surveyed trust their banks to do right by the consumers.
 It is important for all individuals to feel that their money is safe, even if they aren’t positive a paycheck will keep coming their way.
-Similarly, individuals need to feel that they will not lose a life of hard work if they cannot afford their mortgage, car loan or student loans during this time.
-So far, banks are stepping up and handling the COVID-19 crisis better than they handled the 2008 financial fiasco.
+Similarly, individuals need to feel that they will not lose a life of hard work if they cannot afford their mortgage, car loan or student loans.

 The After Effects of the 2008 Banking Crisis

-Heading into the 2008 financial downturn, many banks were giving out loans to consumers with less than ideal credit.
-Banks were also funding mortgages up to 100 percent, and because lines of credit were easy for millions of consumers to take on, the average American piled on the debt.
+Heading into the 2008 financial downturn, many banks gave out loans to consumers with less-than-ideal credit.
+Banks also funded mortgages up to 100 percent, and because lines of credit were easy for millions of consumers to take on, the average American piled on the debt.
 Since financial regulation and supervision were weak during this time, a recession was born.

-During this time, jobs and incomes were cut and individuals could no longer afford their homes and car loans.
+During this time, jobs and incomes were cut, and individuals could no longer afford their homes and car loans.
 The banks focused on protecting themselves against great losses rather than protecting their consumers, and therefore, many individuals lost their homes and prized possessions and even had to resort to bankruptcy.
-The message at the time was clear, banks only cared about themselves.
+The message at the time was clear: The big banks only cared about themselves.

-Banks did not inspire financial hope in customers and online banking was still a new concept to many.
-It was hard for individuals to get behind new banking technology and managing their money in the cloud when the brick and mortar banks they knew so well were making questionable business decisions.
+Banks did not inspire financial hope in customers, and online banking was still a new concept to many.
+It was hard for individuals to get behind new banking technology and manage their money in the cloud when the brick-and-mortar banks they knew so well were making questionable business decisions.
+However, times have changed, and some of the best online banks today offer significantly improved services and higher levels of trustworthiness.

 Explore Leading Online Banks